writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ####  interview-started

 The `interview-started` is the second event fired.
 It has been deprecated in favor of the more appropriately named `interview-loaded` but is retained for backward compatibility.
 The event name does not accurately reflect what it signifies because the backend is actually starting the event.
 It is also confusing because of the partner event `INTERVIEW_STARTED`.
-Below you can find the `interview-started` schema:
+Below, you can find the `interview-started` schema:

 ```javascript
    type: "interview-started"